PepsiCo says to market mobile phones, accessories in China

 The spokeswoman did not name the licensing partner or give any further details about the phone.

 Technology website Mobipicker was the first to report, on Oct.
-11, that PepsiCo would release a smartphone, called Pepsi P1, with "decent but not high-end specs" on Oct.
-20.
+11, that PepsiCo would present a smartphone, called Pepsi P1, with "decent but not high-end specs" on Oct.
+20. (bit.ly/1VObil2)

 PepsiCo's shares were down 0.5 percent at $99 in late afternoon trading on Monday, while the broader market was flat.